paudelsaurav50/Docking-STM-SP/README.md

 4. Filter current measurements (?).
 5. FSM for satellite states (least priority) after control is tested.
 6. Handle the sensor anomalies.

+## sunday goals

+1. Try tuning for a while.
+2. Get back to linear P controller with gainschedule.